Genealogy-valued Feller diffusion: Concepts and main results

 \subsubsection{Excursion law, entrance law and process conditioned on survival}

-Here we discuss the key ingredients for the better understanding of the \emph{cluster law $\varrho_h^t$} from Theorem~\ref{T:BRANCHING} and for the further discussion of the longtime behaviour, namely the \textit{excursion law} or the \textit{entrance law} of the $\U$-valued Feller diffusion starting from the zero tree $\ntree$.
+Here we discuss first the key ingredients for the better understanding of depth-$h$ single ancestor family at the time $t$ populations, i.e.\ of the \emph{cluster law $\varrho_h^t$} from Theorem~\ref{T:BRANCHING} and for the further discussion of the longtime behavior, namely the \textit{excursion law} or the \textit{entrance law} of the $\U$-valued Feller diffusion starting from the zero element $\ntree$.
 This will give the description of the typical \emph{founding fathers family}.

 The second important object here is the process $\mfU^T$ arising from $\mfU$ \emph{conditioned} on the event to survive until a fixed time $T$.
 Note that $\mfU$ is a process that goes \emph{extinct} in an a.s.\ finite time.
 The process $\mfU^T$ is in close relationship with the entrance and excursion laws.
-The conditioned process $\mfU^T$ will be characterized in the main Theorem~\ref{TH.MARTU}, where we relate it to the excursion law of the $\U$-valued Feller diffusion.
+The conditioned process $\mfU^T$ will be characterized in the main Theorem~\ref{TH.MARTU}, and in its Corollary~\ref{cor:elcl} we relate it to the excursion law of the $\U$-valued Feller diffusion.

 All these topics will also be crucial later studying the population surviving for \emph{long} time.
 A good summary of notion and results on entrance laws, excursion laws and related concepts in the context of branching processes is found in the monograph \cite{Li2011}; see in particular Chapter~8 and Section~A.5.